Electoral changes 2022

 You must check this carefully as you can only vote at this polling station.

 It will look different.
-We are changing to paper poll cards which will arrive in an envelope addressed to you.
+We have changed to paper poll cards which will arrive in an envelope addressed to you.

 The Elections Act 2022